-A growing number of businesspeople, attorneys, judges, engineers, and others whose disciplines commonly use unnecessarily complex language have joined forces to form the “plain English movement.”
-They are encouraging all professionals to use language anyone can understand.
+A growing number of business people, attorneys, judges, engineers, and others whose disciplines commonly use unnecessarily complex business vocabulary have joined forces to form the “plain English movement.”
+They are encouraging all professionals to use vocabulary anyone can understand.
 Lawyers, especially, must understand that using conventions such as legal definitions makes their writing unnecessarily unclear.

-Example: We recommend that you not write text such as the following example:
+Example: We recommend you not write business writing such as the following example:

-Instead, use the complete name or a shortened version of the name, as in this rewritten version:
+Instead, use the complete name or a shortened version of the name in your business writing, as in this rewritten version:

 If you wish, include the shortened version of the name in parentheses after the longer version to let the reader know you will use the shortened version in the remainder of the document.
 However, most often that isn’t necessary.

 Use plain English words in your business writing for the following difficult or archaic business vocabulary.